 These rates only work for nonstop flights on ANA so you'll need to depart from one of its North American gateways in Chicago (ORD), Honolulu (HNL), Houston (IAH), Los Angeles (LAX), New York City (JFK), San Francisco (SFO), Seattle (SEA), Vancouver (YVR), or Washington D.C.-Dulles (IAD).

 Want to take a connecting flight beyond Japan?
 You'll need to add the two separate redemption rates together.
 This means you'll want to stick to nonstop flights to Japan for the best deals.
-The fuel surcharges to fly ANA are currently a little high but always in flux, and that's what you'll pay using Virgin Atlantic to book these flights.
+The fuel surcharges to fly ANA are currently a little high (about $550 roundtrip) but always in flux, and that's what you'll pay using Virgin Atlantic to book these flights.